kya8/kya8.github.io/content/post/type-erasure-and-poly/index.md

 People have been writing such implementations for years, such as [Poly](https://github.com/facebook/folly/blob/main/folly/docs/Poly.md), [dyno](https://github.com/ldionne/dyno), [proxy](https://github.com/microsoft/proxy).

+## benefits
+* Allows value-semantics, and copying.
+Although polymorphic objects still require dynamic allocation in the general case, the user does not need to care about it.
+Copying is possible, by storing function pointers of copying operations.
+Virtual inheritance on the other hand, does not play nicely with copy constructors!
+* Allows Small buffer optimization.
+Since they're custom objects, SBO is possible, compared to `std::unique_ptr<InterfaceType>`.
+* Allows duck typing.
+Although this isn't always desired.

 ## Type erasure
-Actually, we already have a limited form of polymorphic object in C++: `std::function`.
+Actually, we already have a limited version of polymorphic object in C++: `std::function`.
 It only knows about the `operator()`, but the idea is similar: Use type-erasure.

 For polymorphic objects, we need to keep the function pointers somewhere, but for potentially multiple member methods.